edoardottt/MSc-CyberSecurity-Sapienza/Security-Governance/README.md

   - Assessment of the enterprise Security level
   - Security Monitoring techniques and tools

+**Applying Knowledge and Understanding**
+  - Ability to perform a security assessment
+  - Ability to analyze Enterprise Organization and to design the best monitoring infrastructure to preserve the current security level

 ---------

 For any question write me ([edoardoottavianelli.it](https://www.edoardoottavianelli.it/))